Tim-Maes/T4Executer/README.md

 ## Usage

 Just install the extension.
-You can download it at [the marketplace](https://marketplace.visualstudio.com/items?itemName=TimMaes.ttexecuter) or just install it in Visual Studio.
+You can download it at [the marketplace](https://marketplace.visualstudio.com/items?itemName=TimMaes.ttexecuter) or install it in Visual Studio.

 ## Configuration